pauldennis2/TextQuest/JsonApiDoc.md

 * doTicks (number of ticks) - performs the given number of ticks.
 Use with caution.
 See "Tick Tock Goes the Clock" for info.
 * doTocks (number of tocks) - performs the given number of tocks.
 Use with caution.
 * removeMonster (monster name) - removes all monsters with the given name from the room.
+* patrol (monster's patroller id) - moves the monster to the next room in its patrol route.
+* randomPatrol (monster's patroller id) - moves the monster to a random place in its patrol route.

 #### MultiParam Events